 Japan's whisky story begins in the early 20th century.
 Two men are primarily responsible for the country's adoption of the dark distilled spirit.
 In 1918, Masataka Taketsuru left Japan for Scotland.
 There, he apprenticed at Scotch whisky distilleries, learning the finer points of distillation from masters in the trade.

-Upon his return to his homeland in 1923, Taketsuru joined forces with Shinjiro Torii to open a whiskey distillery.
+Upon returning to his homeland in 1923, Taketsuru joined forces with Shinjiro Torii to open a whiskey distillery.
 Using Torii's ingenuity and refined palate along with Taketsuru's newfound knowledge, the Yamazaki Distillery was opened outside of Kyoto and the first commercial whiskies were produced in Japan.
 This set the foundation for The House of Suntory.

 After his contract was up, Taketsuru struck out on his own.
 He thought that the Japanese northern island of Hokkaido was better suited to mimic Scotland's climate.
 Torri resisted the idea, preferring Yamazaki's closeness to major markets.
 In 1934, Taketsuru opened the Yoichi Distillery on Hokkaido and formed Nikka Whisky.